truenas/middleware/docs/userguide/freenas_storage.rst

  ssh -vv -i /data/ssh/replication hostname_or_ip

 This command should not ask for a password.
 If it asks for a password, SSH authentication is not working.
-Go to :menuselection:`Storage --> Replication Tasks --> View Replication Tasks` and click the "View Public Key" button.
+Go to :menuselection:`Storage --> Replication Tasks` and click the "View Public Key" button.
 Make sure that it matches one of the values in :file:`/~/.ssh/authorized_keys` on *PULL*, where :file:`~` represents the home directory of the replication user.

 Also check :file:`/var/log/auth.log` on *PULL* and :file:`/var/log/messages` on *PUSH* to see if either log gives an indication of the error.

 If the key is correct and replication is still not working, try deleting all snapshots on *PULL* except for the most recent one.
 In
-:menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.
+:menuselection:`Storage --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.

 Once you have only one snapshot, open Shell on *PUSH* and use the :command:`zfs send` command.
 To continue our example, the ZFS snapshot on the *local/data*